dftorresro/IMA205---TP1-Unsupervised-Learning/README.md

 ### Geometric Interpretation

-The transformation $ Y = XU $ represents the projection of the original data matrix $ X $ into a new coordinate system where the axes are defined by the principal components (the eigenvectors of $ C $).
+The transformation $Y = XU$ represents the projection of the original data matrix $X$ into a new coordinate system where the axes are defined by the principal components (the eigenvectors of $C$).
 These principal components are orthogonal directions that capture the maximum variance in the data.
-By projecting $ X $ onto this new basis defined by the matrix $ U $, we align the data along uncorrelated axes.
+By projecting $X$ onto this new basis defined by the matrix $U$, we align the data along uncorrelated axes.

-The result is that the covariance matrix of the transformed data $ Y $, which is given by $ C_Y = D $, is diagonal.
-This indicates that the new features (the principal components) are uncorrelated with each other, and the diagonal elements of $ D $ correspond to the variances along each principal component.
+The result is that the covariance matrix of the transformed data $Y$, which is given by $C_Y = D$, is diagonal.
+This indicates that the new features (the principal components) are uncorrelated with each other, and the diagonal elements of $D$ correspond to the variances along each principal component.
 This diagonalization is a hallmark of PCA, as it simplifies the structure of the data, making it easier to interpret and analyze.

 ### Eigenvalue Decomposition and Dimensionality Reduction

-The decomposition $ C = UDU^T $ reveals that the covariance matrix $ C $ can be factored into its eigenvectors ($ U $) and eigenvalues ($ D $).
-The eigenvalues in $ D $ represent the amount of variance captured by each principal component, and they are arranged in decreasing order.
+The decomposition $C = UDU^T$ reveals that the covariance matrix $C$ can be factored into its eigenvectors $U$ and eigenvalues $D$.
+The eigenvalues in $D$ represent the amount of variance captured by each principal component, and they are arranged in decreasing order.
 This structure allows for dimensionality reduction: by selecting only the first few principal components (corresponding to the largest eigenvalues), we can capture most of the variance in the data with fewer dimensions, reducing the complexity of the dataset without losing much information.

 ### Orthogonal Transformations and Preservation of Inner Products

-The orthogonal property of $ U $, where $ U^T U = I $, plays a crucial role in preserving certain geometric properties of the data.
+The orthogonal property of $U$, where $U^T U = I$, plays a crucial role in preserving certain geometric properties of the data.
 Specifically, this orthogonal transformation preserves inner products, distances, and angles between vectors.
-As shown in the proof, the inner product between any two transformed vectors $ y_p $ and $ y_q $ is the same as the inner product between the original vectors $ x_p $ and $ x_q $:
+As shown in the proof, the inner product between any two transformed vectors $y_p$ and $y_q$ is the same as the inner product between the original vectors $x_p$ and $x_q$:

 $$ y_p y_q^T = x_p x_q^T $$